What is teeth whitening?

 What is the difference between peroxide and PAP+?

-Both PAP+ whitening and hydrogen peroxide teeth whitening treatments use oxidizing action to remove stains and brighten the appearance of teeth.
+Both PAP+ whitening and peroxide-based teeth whitening treatments use oxidizing action to remove stains and brighten the appearance of teeth.

 As part of this process, peroxide releases something known as free radicals.
 Free radicals readily attack organic molecules to reduce discoloration, but they can also cause unwanted side effects such as sensitivity, gum irritation, and demineralization.

-PAP+ reacts similarly to dental stains, but without releasing free radicals.
-This means the molecules responsible for discoloration are safely broken down, without the risk of sensitivity, pain, or damage.
+PAP+ reacts similarly to tooth stains, but without releasing free radicals.
+This means that the molecules responsible for the discoloration are safely broken down, without risk of sensitivity, pain, or damage.

 Why isn't PAP+ used more?

-Most dentists continue to use hydrogen peroxide-based whitening treatments in their offices, as professional in-office application is likely to limit the side effects of free radical oxidation.
-However, with the increased accessibility and popularity of at-home hydrogen peroxide products, the safety of these treatments becomes questionable at best.
+Most dentists still use peroxide-based whitening treatments in their practices, as professional application in the office is more likely to limit the side effects of free radical oxidation.
+However, with the increasing availability and popularity of at-home peroxide products, the safety of these treatments is becoming questionable at best.

-The use of PAP+ has not been widely explored by dentists, possibly due to its difficult formulation and stability.
+The use of PAP+ has not been widely explored by dentists, possibly due to its complex formulation and stability.
 The higher the pH level of PAP+, the greater its effectiveness.
-Unfortunately, this means that the formula loses its effectiveness after a short storage period.
+Unfortunately, this also means that the formula loses its efficacy after a short storage period.

 What makes PAP+ special?

-We've spent years perfecting the optimal formulation process that maximizes the benefits of PAP+ while maintaining its stability.
-The result is PAP+, a formula that effectively whitens teeth without any of the unwanted side effects.
+We have dedicated years to perfecting the optimal formulation process that maximizes the benefits of PAP+ while maintaining its stability.
+The result is PAP+, a formula that effectively whitens teeth without any unwanted side effects.